captionpoint/captionpoint-plays/ANTIGONE-centered.md

 ---

-Nor did Justice who lives with the gods below the earth make it a practice for mankind.
+Nor did Justice who lives with the gods below make it a practice for mankind.
 You are a mere mortal.

 ---

-And what you decree is as nothing in the face of the laws of god unwritten and beyond truth.
+And what you decree is as nothing in the face of the laws of gods both unwritten and beyond truth.
 They live not in the now or in the yesterday.

 ---